District Of Columbia Workers' Compensation Notice Poster Required

-The Workers' Compensation Notice is a workers compensation law poster by the District of Columbia Office Of Human Rights.
-This is a mandatory posting for all employers in District of Columbia, and businesses who fail to comply may be subject to fines or sanctions.
+The Workers' Compensation Notice is a labor law posters poster by the District Of Columbia Office Of Human Rights.
+This is a mandatory posting for all employers in District Of Columbia, and businesses who fail to comply may be subject to fines or sanctions.

 This poster, in english, contains information for both employees and employers in regards to Workers' Compensation laws and employee rights.
 This serves as a notice and should be posted in a conspicuous area.

 DC All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both District Of Columbia and Federal poster requirements by clicking here .